Qwerty-133/scache/README.md

 > :warning: Changes are applied when the Spotify app is restarted.

+To restart Spotify:

+- On Windows, right-click the Spotify icon in the system tray and click "Quit".
+- On MacOS, right-click the Spotify icon in the dock and click "Quit".

+Then open Spotify again.

 Spotify displays the current cache size inside the Storage section in the Settings page.

 ## Uninstallation